EdgarAllenExile/notehub/02. Projects/az-204/practice-question-nodes.md

 - You want to set App Insights web tests and alerts, which mock user interaction and respond
 - You don't want Resource Health alert because that's for infra issues
 - Nor service health or advisor alerts because that's for MS updates and best practice respectively

+If you want to do meta data for photos, use a PUT request because that updates existing blobs;.

+Azure Cache for Redis -> If you want data loss prevention, low storage cost and optimised performance you should use a redis db with soft delete off.
+This is because RDB persistence backups have minimal impact on performance and the disabiling of soft delete means that redis can minimize storage costs by removing old data.

+Just look for StringSet in the big old CLI command questions.

+If you are self hosting a gateway or really any Azure container, you should use the three digit version number.

+if you need FIFO ini your azure storage bus, then you are looking for message sessions.
+This enables you to enable exclusive ordered handling of messages.

+Creating a blank APIM instance allows for precise controls over access, this can be further adjusted via jwt validation and rate limiting which enhances security and performance.

+If you have IOT network with thicc throughput then you want an event hub. it is optimised for large volumes of realtime events being ingested.